 In the planning phase of a project, it is suggested to use a PERT chart since it presents the relations between each task, along with their dependencies and their estimated completion date.

 - Go for the Gantt chart when you want to forecast the amount of time to complete a project’s tasks.

 - If you want to see the progress of the task and also want to track the resources, then select the Gantt chart.

 If the project is underway, a Gantt chart is believed to be a better choice since it can track the whole project.
 Besides, all of the team members are clear on their responsibilities and due dates, which can help everybody optimize time management.

 Key Differences Between Gantt Chart and Pert Chart

-Edraw project chart maker provides templates for both Gantt Chart and Pert Chart.
-It has even more project management charts such as WBS diagram, timeline, etc. Download it now and create project charts with its vast collection of templates and examples.
+Edraw project chart maker provides templates for both Gantt Chart and PERT Chart.
+It has even more project management charts such as WBS diagram, timeline, etc. Download it now and create project charts with its vast collection of templates and symbols.